ttoommxx/grammafy/README.md

 # grammafy

-Version 0.4
+Version 0.5

-This script serves the purpose of cleaning up tex files by creating to a txt file, stripped of all commands, that can be fed to writing softwares.
+This script serves the purpose of cleaning up tex files by creating a txt file, stripped of all commands, that can be fed to writing software.
 Formulas are substituted with the symbol [1], and the other changes should be comprehensible.

 ## installation and use